International Travel

 1. Request a Compliance Check

-3. If research funding will be used to pay for the international travel, get approval from the sponsor.
+3. If research funding will be used to pay for the international travel, get approval from the sponsor and take the required foreign travel security training.

 International travel that will be charged to sponsored awards must be disclosed and authorized by the sponsor prior to travel.
 Please contact your post-award team at Sponsored Project Services (SPS) to determine any required authorization steps.